Antgst/Antgst/README.md

 <a id="english-version"></a>

-# Junior Full-Stack Web Developer | Python • Flask • JavaScript
+# Junior Full-Stack Web Developer | React • Node.js • PostgreSQL

-Former retail manager with experience leading 50+ team members, now training as a full-stack web developer at **Holberton School Rennes**.
+Former deputy retail director with experience leading teams of more than 50 people, now training as a full-stack web developer at **Holberton School Rennes**.

-I build structured web applications using **Python, Flask, SQL, JavaScript, HTML and CSS**, with a strong interest in clean architecture, API design and reliable delivery.
+I build structured web applications with **React, JavaScript, Node.js, Express, PostgreSQL and Python**, with particular attention to API design, authentication, database modeling, maintainability and reliable delivery.

-I am especially interested in turning real operational problems into practical web solutions.
+My previous operational experience helps me turn concrete business needs into practical digital products.

 🎯 **Seeking an internship or apprenticeship in full-stack web development — Rennes or remote.**